Sibusisongondo/sajobconnect-privacy/index.md

 - IP address and general location information
 - Search queries and interaction patterns within the App

-### 2.3 Third-Party Data
-Our App uses the JSearch API (RapidAPI) to fetch job listings.
-When you search for jobs, your query is sent to this third-party service.
-Please refer to [RapidAPI's Privacy Policy](https://rapidapi.com/privacy) for information on how they handle data.

 ## 3. How We Use Your Information